createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-10-21
+🗓️ 2025-10-22
-💬 "When you doubt your power, you give power to your doubt." — Honoré de Balzac
+💬 "Can miles truly separate you from friends...
+If you want to be with someone you love, aren't you already there?" — Richard Bach
 <!--END_SECTION:quote-->